manyoso/haltt4llm/README.md

 have employed between GPT-3 and GPT-3.5.

-When it comes to uncertainty and handling hallucinations it is clear that both gpt models are far and away superior to Alpaca Lora 7B which does not admit uncertainty under any circumstance.
+When it comes to uncertainty and handling hallucinations it is clear that both gpt models are far and away superior to Llama 7B and Alpaca Lora which does not admit uncertainty under any circumstance.
 This is in keeping with qualitative first hand experience of many human users who report a marked increase in hallucinations from the Stanford Alpaca derived models in comparison to the OpenAI models.

 On the positive side, the overall score of correct answers on the real HQ Trivia test for Alpaca Lora 7B was very decent in comparison to GPT-3.
 Alpaca